Tomato Clock

 Data We Process

-- Timer settings such as work duration, break duration, blocked site list, and premium unlock duration.
+- Timer settings (Tomato Clock) such as work duration, break duration, blocked site list, and premium unlock duration.

-- Timer state such as the current phase, cycle count, running status, and remaining time.
+- Timer state (Tomato Clock) such as the current phase, cycle count, running status, and remaining time.

-- Focus statistics such as daily, weekly, and total focus time stored in extension storage.
+- Focus statistics (Tomato Clock) such as daily, weekly, and total focus time stored in extension storage.

-- Open tab URLs and hostnames only to determine whether a site should be blocked during an active work session.
+- Open tab URLs and hostnames only to determine whether a site should be blocked during an active work session (Tomato Clock) or to capture screenshots (Screen Lab).

 - Reward session identifiers used to complete premium feature unlocks after the ad flow.